Pooja-Neupane/Typing-Speed-Tester/README.md

-# Typing-Speed-Tester
-A sleek, dark-themed Typing Speed Tester that challenges users to type randomly generated passages as quickly and accurately as possible
+A sleek, dark-themed Typing Speed Tester that challenges users to type randomly generated passages as quickly and accurately as possible.
+It features real-time highlighting of correct and incorrect characters, live calculation of Words Per Minute (WPM) and accuracy, and automatically displays results upon completion.
+The responsive design, smooth animations, and modern interface make it engaging and user-friendly for all skill levels.